nuxt/website-v2/content/en/guides/directory-structure/store.md

 ## Activate the Store

-Nuxt.js will look for the `store` directory, if it exists, it will:
+Nuxt.js will look for the `store` directory.
+If it exists and contains a non-hidden file except for `README.md`, it will:

 1. Import Vuex
 2. Add the `store` option to the root Vue instance.